EvansSchoolPolicyAnalysisAndResearch/375-AgQuery/README.md

    \quit
    ```
    Once you set the password you will want to update the .env file in the
    repository.
-Replace `<password>` with the password you set when setting
+Replace `<password>` with the password you created when setting
    up your epardata user.
+Once  you have changed the .env file be sure not to
+   commit it to your git repository.

 4. Populate the Database